ndawe/pyAMI/README.rst

    export PATH=${HOME}/.local/bin${PATH:+:$PATH}

-If you are unable to satisfy the requirement on lxml (only used for XSL transformations) then you may disable this dependency before installation with::
+If you are unable to satisfy the dependency on lxml (only used for XSL transformations) then you may disable this dependency before installation with::

    export PYAMI_NO_LXML=1